 In this step we will create a button to switch an input to an output (i.e. route a signal directly).
 First, create a CustomScript button as explained above.

 Open the section "On Press Script" and enter the following command.
 It will be executed as soon as the button is pressed and will switch the video source from the transmitter named "Pandora_Quad_1" to the receiver named "Top_Left".
 Note that this does not show up in the Terra Manager as it directly routes the signal and has nothing to do with Layouts or Display Arrays.
-Use the member "SwitchVideoWithEmbeddedAudio" if you like to switch video together with audio.
+Use the member "SwitchVideoWithEmbeddedAudio" if you would like to switch video together with audio.

 In this step we will create a button to apply a certain video source within a given layout.
 First, create a CustomScript button as explained above.